Curt Cignetti Continues To Stack Up National Coach Of The Year Awards

 In the last two days, Cignetti has claimed three more major national Coach of the Year honors.
 On Monday, he was named coach of the year by the American Football Coaches Association.
 On Tuesday, Cignetti earned both the Walter Camp Foundation and the Associated Press honors.

+On Wednesday, Cignetti earned the Eddie Robinson Award, another Coach of the Year honor.

-Those honors gave Cignetti four national Coach of the Year awards.
+Those honors gave Cignetti five national Coach of the Year awards.
 Last week, Cignetti won the Home Depot National Coach of the Year award.

 Cignetti is the fourth Indiana coach to win national coach of the year honors.
 Bo McMillin (1945, AFCA), John Pont (1967, AFCA, FWAA, Sporting News, Walter Camp) and Tom Allen (2020, AFCA) were also honored.